Troye Sivan Takes The LGBT Community On A Journey To ‘Heaven’ In Poignant New Music Video

 — V Magazine (@vmagazine) January 19, 2017

 Premiering a day earlier than expected in America, Sivan’s music video for the powerful “Heaven” with songstress Betty Who dropped on YouTube early Thursday.
-Shot entirely in black and white, and interspersed with scenes of men embracing men, women embracing women, LGBT Pride parades of yesteryear, and powerful clips of moments and movements instigated by the LGBT community, the visual stands as a strong weapon against what many are seeing to be their latest battle: the upcoming presidential regime of controversial President-elect Donald J. Trump and his appointed Vice President, Mike Pence.
+Shot entirely in black and white, and interspersed with scenes of men embracing men, women embracing women, LGBT Pride parades of yesteryear, and powerful clips of moments and movements instigated by the LGBT community, the visual stands as a strong weapon against what many are seeing to be their latest battle: the upcoming presidential regime of controversial President-elect Donald J. Trump and Vice President-elect Mike Pence.

 ????
 'HEAVEN' VIDEO – OUT JAN 20, INAUGURATION DAY ???? pic.twitter.com/orS21TzhBv